ipfs/community/CONTRIBUTING_JS.md

 #### Testing

 Since our modules are meant to be isomorphic as far as possible, we strongly recommend having tests that run in all supported platforms, always.
-For most cases, we use [mocha](http://mochajs.org) to run write the tests and [playwright-test](https://www.npmjs.com/package/playwright-test) to automate the test execution in browsers and [electron-mocha](https://www.npmjs.com/package/electron-mocha) to run them in Electron.
+For most cases, we use:
+* [mocha](http://mochajs.org) to run write the tests
+* [playwright-test](https://www.npmjs.com/package/playwright-test) to automate the test execution in browsers
+* [electron-mocha](https://www.npmjs.com/package/electron-mocha) to run them in Electron.
 This solution has been extremely convenient.

 #### Releasing